labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Example
 =======

-In this example, will we show how to select some organisms (with the advanced genome selector) from the phylum Actinobacteria and whose strain name contains some characters.
+In this example, will we show how to use the advanced selector to select some genomes from the phylum Actinobacteria and whose strain name contains some characters.

+If you want to select sequences, the procedure is similar (the main difference being that the **Search Criterion** contains *Sequence* and not *Strain name*).

 Select by taxonomy
 ------------------